 How regulatory authorities support compliance

-The majority of early childhood education and care services voluntarily operate in compliance with their regulatory requirements however for a small proportion who do not, the regulatory authority will intervene.
+The majority of early childhood education and care services operate in compliance with their regulatory requirements, however for a small proportion that do not, the regulatory authority will intervene.
+Regulatory authorities employ authorised officers to undertake compliance and monitoring – their powers are established in the National Law.

 For more information on compliance and monitoring, read the Powers of regulatory authorities section of ACECQA’s Guide to the NQF.